Myanmar: Government and politics

-The constitution of Myanmar, its third since independence, was drafted by its military rulers and published in September 2008.
-The country is governed as a parliamentary system with a bicameral legislature (with an executive president accountable to the legislature), with 25% of the legislators appointed by the military and the rest elected in general elections.

 The legislature, called the Assembly of the Union, is bicameral and made up of two houses: The 224-seat upper House of Nationalities and the 440-seat lower House of Representatives.
-The upper house consists 168 members who are directly elected and 56 who are appointed by the Burmese Armed Forces.
+The upper house consists of 168 members who are directly elected and 56 who are appointed by the Burmese Armed Forces.
 The lower house consists of 330 members who are directly elected and 110 who are appointed by the armed forces.
+The President of Myanmar acts as the head of state and the head of government and is elected by the Assembly of the Union.

 Political culture

-The major political parties are the National League for Democracy and the Union Solidarity and Development Party.
+The major political party is the military-backed Union Solidarity and Development Party.
+The National League for Democracy was previously a major political party, but it was banned by the junta government in 2023.

 Myanmar's army-drafted constitution was approved in a referendum in May 2008.
 The results, 92.4% of the 22 million voters with an official turnout of 99%, are considered suspect by many international observers and by the National League of Democracy with reports of widespread fraud, ballot stuffing, and voter intimidation.
 The elections of 2010 resulted in a victory for the military-backed Union Solidarity and Development Party.
 Various foreign observers questioned the fairness of the elections.
 One criticism of the election was that only government-sanctioned political parties were allowed to contest in it and the popular National League for Democracy was declared illegal.
 However, immediately following the elections, the government ended the house arrest of the democracy advocate and leader of the National League for Democracy, Aung San Suu Kyi, and her ability to move freely around the country is considered an important test of the military's movement toward more openness.

-According to the V-Dem Democracy indices, Myanmar in 2024 was one of the most autocratic countries in the world.
+The Tatmadaw again seized power in a 2021 coup d'état, which led to the rule of the National Defence and Security Council (NDSC) and its new military junta, the State Administration Council (SAC).
+The coup, which was widely condemned by the international community, led to continuous ongoing widespread protests in Myanmar and has been marked by violent political repression by the military, as well as the outbreak of a civil war.
+The military again arrested Aung San Suu Kyi to remove her from public life, and charged her with crimes ranging from corruption to violation of COVID-19 protocols; all of the charges against her are "politically motivated" according to independent observers.
+The SAC imposed a state of emergency from 2021 to 2025, after which it transferred power back to the NDSC.
+In the V-Dem Democracy Indices, Myanmar ranks amongst the lowest as a "closed autocracy," ranking at 174th and 176th out of 179 countries in electoral democracy and liberal democracy indices respectively.
+The country transitioned to a nominally civilian government in 2026 after elections described as a sham process intended to legitimise further military rule.